AntarEspadas/minecraft-movie-player/README.md

 ![oak_2.png](images/oak_2.png)

-The first highlighted line, minecraft:oark_log, is the block ID, the second, axis: z, is the information we need about the orientation, meaning the index would now look like this:
+The first highlighted line, minecraft:oak_log, is the block ID, the second, axis: z, is the information we need about the orientation, meaning the index would now look like this: